¡Los servicios de texto y chat de 988 Lifeline ya están disponibles en Español!

 Be ready for others to reach out to you.

 Your story of hope and recovery has the power to affect and help people in crisis, as well as educate others about suicide prevention and mental health.
-People may reach out to you with questions or to share their own mental health stories with you.
+People may reach out to you with questions, concerns about a loved one, or to share their own mental health stories with you.
 This may be difficult if you are not used to discussing your lived experience with others.
 Identify what you feel ready to discuss with others, what your limits are, and how you want to communicate your boundaries to others.
+It is okay to communicate that you are uncomfortable sharing additional information about your story or do not have the skill set to help someone in crisis personally.
+If an individual seems to be in crisis or having suicidal thoughts, refer to the resources section below.

 Be armed with resources.

-Have a variety of resources on hand to share with people who may be experiencing a crisis, are concerned about others, or seek advice on a mental health matter.
-Encourage them to reach out to these resources and services, such as the 988 Suicide & Crisis Lifeline, The Trevor Project, the SAMHSA Resource Locator, and other local supports.
-You might consider attending a gatekeeper training like safeTALK, ASIST, QPR, or LivingWorks START so that you are more comfortable when approached by someone who is experiencing thoughts of suicide.
+Have a variety of resources on hand to share with people who may be experiencing a crisis, are concerned about others, or are seeking advice on a mental health matter.
+Remember, It is okay if you do not have the tools to support their crisis personally.
+Encourage them to reach out to these resources and services, such as the 988 Suicide & Crisis Lifeline, The Trevor Project, the SAMHSA Resource Locator, their local 2-1-1 center, and other local supports.
+You might consider attending a gatekeeper training like safeTALK, ASIST, QPR, or LivingWorks START so that you are more comfortable when approached by someone who is experiencing thoughts of suicide or has a loved one who is experiencing suicidal thoughts or behavior.

 Utilize your personal support system.

-After sharing your story, it may help to talk out your feelings, the stories you’ve heard, and any emotions you may have experienced with people who care about you and understand the nature and impact of your story and your work.
+After sharing your story, it may help to talk out your feelings, the stories you’ve heard from others and their impact on you, and any emotions you may have experienced with people who care about you and understand the nature and impact of your story and your work.
 Your support system can include a mental health professional, friends, family members, someone from your faith community, or colleagues.

 Rest up.